heyudude/Brawl-Stars-Club-Tools/README.rst

 ==================================================
-bstools - Clash Royale Club Dashboard generator
+bstools - Brawl Stars Club Dashboard generator
 ==================================================

 This is a tool for creating a dashboard for Club participation in ClashRoyale.